Chilie/chilie.github.io/cv-en.md

 ## Interest

+Applications of supervised and/or unsupervised learning deep learning in inverse problems.
 Intersection of numerical optimization and practical applications with specific structure.
 Nonconvex and convex optimization for inverse problems arising in machine learning, computer vision and imaging problem from engineer.
 Focus on building efficient and scalable algorithms based on the structure and connection between the original nonconvex problem and its convex relaxation formulation.

 ## Education